 Establishing your own native garden can help combat this and assist in preserving biodiversity.
 Go one better by planting local native species in your garden – that is, choosing plants that are native to your local area.
-Check out the Natural Resources Adelaide Mt Lofty Ranges’ Local natives plant selector tool to find out what your local natives are.
+Check out the Botanic Gardens of South Australia’s Plant Selector tool to find out what your local natives are.

 5. They help you save time and money

 Native plants not only benefit native wildlife and the environment, but you as well!

 As native plants are low maintenance, it means you can spend less time in the garden while still reaping the rewards of a beautiful green space.